sadit/SimilaritySearch.jl/joss/paper.md

 Table: Performance comparison of running several similarity search operations on MNIST dataset in our 32-core workstation. \label{tab/performance}

-The reported recall score is the macro averaged recall of `allknn` operation.
+The reported recall score is the macro averaged recall of the 60k $k$ nearest neighbors sets computed by the `allknn` operation.
 The individual recall is computed as $\frac{\# \text{ of real } k \text{ nearest neighbors retrieved}}{k}$ where the set of real $k$ nearest neighbors is the intersection of the set of $k$ nearest neighbors computed by the brute force method and the index being compared.
+This score is computed easily with the `macrorecall` function also implemented in `SimilaritySearch.jl`.

 Please note that exact indexes produce exact results when these functions are applied while approximate indexes can produce approximate results.
-You can find more examples and notebooks (Pluto and Jupyter) in ^[ [https://github.com/sadit/SimilaritySearchDemos)(https://github.com/sadit/SimilaritySearchDemos) ].
+You can find more examples and notebooks (Pluto and Jupyter) in <https://github.com/sadit/SimilaritySearchDemos>.

 # Acknowledgements
+This research uses some of the computing infrastructure of the _Laboratorio de GeoInteligencia Territorial_ at _CentroGEO Centro de Investigación en Ciencias de Información Geoespacial_, Aguascalientes, México.

 # References